Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Heh.
 Yan can cook."

-"…I feel like I missed something."
+"...I feel like I missed something."

 "Old TV show my gran’ma loved.
 Older’n *me.* Anyway after we’ve done with that, then what?"

 "Well," Walsh felt a little off-kilter for a moment.
 "Okay.
 Next, we’re gonna laze about for a while and answer all of Vemik’s questions.
 Day of rest and all that.
 And then, I’m gonna put *both* our asses through the wringer.
 Good stress relief!"

 Julian actually seemed to like the notion of a good, solid weight session, and if Walsh were honest, he did too.
-But Julian still wasn’t happy. "…And after that?"
+But Julian still wasn’t happy. "...And after that?"

 "We take it as it comes.
 You need to get stronger?
 No prob, we’ll get’chu fuckin’ *beastly,* you just tell us when to stop.
 Smarter?
 Dude, tell me the Prof ain’t *chompin’* at the bit to fill your head with all sorts of cool stuff.
 Hell, I’ll be right there with you for all of that, man!"

-"Allison and Xiù…"
+"Allison and Xiù..."

 "Them too! *Duude,"* Walsh chuckled and shook his head, "You really don’t know how fuckin’ *valuable* you three are, do you?
 Man, people are gonna bend over fuckin’ *backwards* to make this work, ‘cuz you three have drive and talent, the locals trust and respect you, and nobody *anywhere* doubts you can get the mission done.
 Don’t worry, man!
 Shit’s gonna work out, You’ll see."

 Julian still seemed a little skeptical and resumed his defensive posture.
 Oh well, Walsh had said what he could.
 Best to leave it be.

 "Alright bro.
 It’s cool.
 But honestly?
 If life’s taught me anything it’s that you gotta go with the flow, dude.
-Only thing you can do right now is…what you can do."
+Only thing you can do right now is... what you can do."

 That probably wasn’t what Julian was looking for.
 Walsh could tell he really didn’t like the massive cloud of uncertainty that hung over his future, and if his suspicions were right, a big part of that was his girls’ futures as well.